 OPENING OF HYTHE PIER.

-The new pier at Hythe, which has been in the course of construction for some time past, was formally opened on Saturday by the Mayor of Southampton (Mr. J. H. Cooksey).
-It will not only prove a great attraction to that side of the water being an elegant structure, and commanding charming views of the Southampton Water and neighbourhood, but will provide a comfortable and convenient tending place for the Hythe steam boat traffic, which during the past lew years, has been greatly on the increase.
-There are only needed now facilities at the Town Quay to render communication between the two places complete, and this the Southampton Harbour Board have promised as soon, their extensive works, now on course are complete.
-The small outlay it will necessitate will be judicious investment tor the town, for instead of the residents on the opposite side preferring a long journey by road to the passage by water, owing to the inconveniences they were put to, as many of them have been, they will now make their purchases in the town, as every accommodation will be provided for their comfort.
+The new pier at Hythe, which has been in the course of construction for some time past, was formally opened on Saturday by the Mayor of Southampton.
+It will not only prove a great attraction to that side of the water being an elegant structure, and commanding charming views of the Southampton Water and neighbourhood, but will provide a comfortable and convenient tending place for the Hythe steam boat traffic, which during the past few years, has been greatly on the increase.
+There are only needed now facilities at the Town Quay to render communication between the two places complete, and this the Southampton Harbour Board have promised as soon as their extensive works, are complete.
+The small outlay it will necessitate will be a judicious investment for the town, for instead of the residents on the opposite side preferring a long journey by road to the passage by water, owing to the inconveniences they were put to, they will now make their purchases in the town, as every accommodation will be provided for their comfort.

-Sheriff Pearce said he had been requested, as a representative of the Special Works Committee of the Southampton Harbour Board, to say they were delighted to see this beautiful piece of work completed.
-They saw that day facilities that had been required for a long time, and he was requested to say the Harbour Board would do everything in their power, consistent with their duty, to carry out the facilities on his Southampton side of the water to make the communication complete.
-(Applause.)
+Sheriff Pearce said he was delighted to see this beautiful piece of work completed.
+He saw that these day facilities had been required for a long time.
+He was requested to say the Harbour Board would do everything in their power, consistent with their duty, to carry out the facilities on his Southampton side of the water to make the communication complete.